Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 Professional expertise has value

-No one should feel obligated to present without compensation
+No one should feel obligated to instruct without compensation

 Compensation models should evolve as organizations become sustainable